afs25/CambridgeUK-Beamer/README.md

 # CambridgeUK-Beamer
 A beamer theme conforming to the University of Cambridge's official PowerPoint presentation style.

+Modified by André Sartori to add support for licence and/or departmental/research group logos:

-You may see the example output in `example.pdf`.
+You may see an example of output in `example.pdf`.